isb-cgc/readthedocs/docs/source/sections/HowTos.rst

 `How do I convert a 10X scRNA-seq bam file to fastq with dsub?
 (Python)? <https://nbviewer.jupyter.org/github/isb-cgc/Community-Notebooks/blob/master/Notebooks/How_to_10X_bamtofastq_with_dsub.ipynb>`_

+`How do I quantify 10X scRNA-seq gene expression with Kallisto and BUStools?
+(Python)? <https://nbviewer.jupyter.org/github/isb-cgc/Community-Notebooks/blob/master/Notebooks/How_to_use_Kallisto_on_scRNAseq_data.ipynb>`_

 `How do I run an ANOVA with BigQuery?
 (Python)? <https://nbviewer.jupyter.org/github/isb-cgc/Community-Notebooks/blob/master/Notebooks/How_to_perform_an_ANOVA_test_in_BigQuery.ipynb>`_